 - Roles and Responsibilities: Who is responsible for governing, managing, and operating the endowment and foundation assets?
 Define the roles and expectations of board members, committee members, staff, and investment managers so lines of responsibility are clear, duplication of efforts is minimized, and checks and balances in oversight are ensured.

 - Performance Objectives: What is the role of the investment portfolio and how can performance expectations and objectives support the unique needs of the organization?
-Generally, institutional investors will determine a target rate of return that exceeds the annual spending rate, inflation, and investment management costs.
+Generally, institutional investors will determine a target rate of return that exceeds the annual spending rate, inflation, and investment management costs over long periods of time and full market cycles.
 This expected return is heavily tied to the organization’s risk tolerance and its reliance on endowment or foundation assets to fund operations and deliver on their mission through annual distributions.
 No matter the current or near-term needs of the organization, the overarching goal should remain the same; preserve the long-term purchasing power of the portfolio to ensure the availability of these funds for generations to come.

 - Investment Guidelines: What is the appropriate approach to investment management given the stated objectives?
 This includes critical guidance in areas such as asset allocation, allowable investment vehicles, spending policy, liquidity, and risk management.
 The determination of the appropriate policy allocation is a key component of the overall IPS as it guides the diversification of investment assets with the goal of higher risk-adjusted returns.
 These targets are set with acceptable ranges and benchmarks to accommodate tactical opportunities and market fluctuations.
 Clear allocation targets for permitted asset classes and strategies together with expectations for spending, liquidity management and risk considerations establish the path for portfolio growth without losing sight of the organization’s balance sheet and operational needs.

 - Policies and Procedures: What are the processes that will guide the board, committee members, and investment manager in their oversight of the investment portfolio?
-Organizations should seek to establish clear practices around topics such as, conflicts of interest, proxy voting, and necessary policy changes.
+Organizations should seek to establish clear practices around topics such as conflicts of interest, proxy voting, DEI and ESG, and necessary policy changes.
 These policies serve to reinforce long-term thinking and protect the board and investment management partners in the best interest of the portfolio and organization overall.